Once the strategy is ready, how does the organization kickstart the strategy implementation?

 An interesting phenomenon also happens.
 When the strategy is on a digital board, it starts to live.
 It remains up-to-date because the staff updates it almost every week.
 Likewise, the focus areas live with the times and adapt to suit the needs of the organization.
 I’m not talking about minor things but significant focus areas—the type of focus areas visible in the strategy, significant decisions.
 Nowadays, I believe that a company shouldn’t have four focus areas because that is too much to handle.
 Three would be the optimum number so that that focus won’t split between too many places.

 I have spoken earlier about the marmalade phenomenon, which, in my opinion, is the best piece of advice for leaders.
 It goes like this.
-Every organization has a tablespoon worth of marmalade, representing resources, capabilities, machines, IT, staff, etc. The management needs to decide how many toasts it wants.
+Every organization has a tablespoon worth of marmalade, representing resources, capabilities, machines, IT, staff, etc. The management must choose the right amount of toasts to use it on.
+Not too many and not too few.
 After that, the spoonful of marmalade gets spread onto the chosen number of toasts.
 For example, if there are 31 pieces of toast (big tasks), there’s not enough marmalade for them all, and so the toasts taste only like dough.
 If that happens, people start to demand more resources.
 Whenever I tell this story, I follow it up with a harsh comment:

 “You have the exact amount of resources you are worth!
 You need to know how to choose and prioritize!”